-How will medication (prescription or OTC), supplements, or herbal remedies be dispensed during the camp session?
+How will medication (prescription or OTC), be dispensed during the camp session?

-All of these are considered “medications” and will be dispensed by our onsite Medical Staff during the session.
-Meds are typically dispensed during breakfast, lunch, dinner and bedtime.
-Campers are not allowed to keep any meds in their cabins.
+All medications will be dispensed by our onsite Medical Staff during the session.
+Medications are typically dispensed during breakfast, lunch, dinner and bedtime.
+In an effort to make the medication distribution process more manageable, we are asking parents to only send prescription or essential over-the-counter medications.
+Please do not send vitamins or dietary supplements unless prescribed by a doctor.
+Campers and staff are not allowed to keep any medications in their cabins.
 Please be sure to check in all medications to our Health Center during Check-In on Sunday.

 How does Cho-Yeh deal with homesickness?

 Homesickness is a reality of overnight camping, but one of the unique experiences of camping is allowing campers to gain a sense of independence.
-All of our counselor staff go through an extensive staff training before the summer begins that includes dealing with a homesick camper.
-If a camper is homesick, our counselors will do their best to comfort the camper, if the homesickness persists the campsite supervisor will talk with the camper and will connect with parents to find the best strategies for helping the camper through the session.
+All of our counselors go through an extensive staff training before the summer begins that includes helping with a homesick camper.
+If a camper is homesick, our counselors will do their best to comfort the camper.
+If the homesickness persists the campsite supervisor will talk with the camper and will connect with parents to find the best strategies for helping the camper through the session.
 Although we have campers each session who will wrestle with some homesickness, it is extremely rare that a camper will need to be sent home.
 Campers who stick it out will gain an incredible sense of independence!

 How does Cho-Yeh accommodate allergies?

-The safety of your children is our first priority.
-We need to know any allergies your child has.
+As safety of your children is a priority of ours, we need to know about any allergies your child may have.
 Please provide these details on your Health History form and be as specific as possible with the information to allow us to be prepared to accommodate your camper’s allergy.
-If your camper’s allergy is food related, please contact Jenn Jones in the office so she can discuss any necessary accommodations.
+For more information on specific food allergies, check out our Food and Nutrition page.

 Many children with ADD/ADHD are here at camp.
 We handle this medication for campers just as if it were any other medical treatment.
 Please be sure to note the ADD/ADHD on the Health History form and turn in any medications to the Health Center.

-Can my child attend camp if he/she has special medical needs?
+Can my child attend camp if he/she has specific medical needs?

-Camp Cho-Yeh is capable of accommodating some special medical needs.
-Please contact the office to discuss your camper’s needs and how we can work together to make camp a successful experience.
+Camp Cho-Yeh is capable of accommodating some specific medical needs.
+Please contact the office, (936) 328-3200, to discuss your camper’s needs and how we can work together to make camp a successful experience.

 My child still wets the bed occasionally, does this mean he/she is not ready for camp?